 It is hard to outperform the market based only on fundamental knowledge.
-While nothing can be an accurate predictor of interest rate changes except government itself, sagaciously tracking the yield movements can help investors anticipate near to mid-term changes in the economy.
-Therefore it’s important for investors to make prudent decisions by making utmost use of valuable tools like yield curve.
+While nothing can be an accurate predictor of interest rate changes except the government itself, sagaciously tracking the yield movements can help investors anticipate near to mid-term changes in the economy.
+Therefore it’s important for investors to make prudent decisions by making the utmost use of valuable tools like yield curve.

 This has been a guide to what is an inverted yield curve and its meaning.
-Here we discuss other types of the curve, why the curve becomes inverted and how does it affect investments with a detail explanation.
+Here we discuss other types of the curve, why the curve becomes inverted and how does it affect investments with a detailed explanation.
 You can learn more about excel modeling from the following articles –